samkuhbander/EvilGeniusAssesment/README.md

 The class ProcessGameState can be used to analyze the game data and we obtained the following results:

-We found four weapon classes: ['Rifle', 'Grenade', 'Pistols', 'SMG'] We found twenty-five area names.
+We found four weapon classes: ['Rifle', 'Grenade', 'Pistols', 'SMG']

+We found twenty-five area names.

 We observed that the frequency of Team2 entering the light blue boundary on T side is approximately 6.67%.
+So it is not a common strategy.

 The average timer for Team2 entering the light blue boundary on T side was found to be 01:07.

 The class also includes a method to generate a heatmap to examine Team2's positioning on the CT side within "BombsiteB".
 The heatmap is saved as Team2CTBombsiteB.png